** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 AVERAGE(NumberField)

-TODAY () - returns the current date, in UTC, can be parameterized optionally.
+TODAY () - A function that returns the current date, in UTC, and can be parameterized optionally.

 TODAY(2)